Schedule Your Diagnostic Consultation

 Navigate Around Common Blogging Mistakes

 Many B2B software companies that try to blog think their blogs are helpful.
 But their readers and analytics strongly disagree.
-Generally the only way to get blogging right: invest the time and resources in good, solid persona research before you even look for keywords and plan your editorial calendar.
+Generally, the only way to get blogging right: invest the time and resources in good, solid persona research before you even look for keywords and plan your editorial calendar.

-A lot of these same software companies engage in some crazy, overly aggressive SEO strategy that frankly reeks of a bygone era and is completely disconnected from their blogging strategy.
+Many of these same software companies engage in some crazy, overly aggressive SEO strategy that frankly reeks of a bygone era and is completely disconnected from their blogging strategy.

-And with social media, again it’s just such an afterthought that it’s often pursued by the HiPPO (highest paid person in the organization, like the CEO) for all of the wrong reasons, especially vanity and ego.
+And with social media, again, it’s just such an afterthought that it’s often pursued by the HiPPO (highest-paid person in the organization, like the CEO) for all of the wrong reasons, especially vanity and ego.

 All of these siloed, disjointed strategies end up being a frustrating waste of resources.

-So what’s needed to really nail blogging, so that it consistently attracts the right strangers to your website, converts visitors into leads, transforms leads into customers, and powers strong positive ROI?
-Inbound Marketing
+So what’s needed to really nail blogging so that it consistently attracts the right strangers to your website, converts visitors into leads, transforms leads into customers, and powers strong positive ROI?
+Inbound Marketing!

 Blog Regularly to Keep Your Website Content Fresh

-But again, it’s not enough to just treat your blog like an online diary.
+But again, it’s not enough to treat your blog like an online diary.

 And your blog should definitely not look like a series of self-serving news releases or sales pitches.